Science Filmmaking Problems

 Have you noticed that the science documentary networks that used to present 100% factual science content have now started drifting into an odd abyss of reality programming?
-I’m not saying it’s all bad (there are some great ones out right now), but there seems to be a diversion from good science – the stuff I remember loving as a budding filmmaker.
-The situation has been on my mind a lot lately, having now done several shows for various networks, including a TON of pitching various programs.
+I’m not saying it’s all bad, but there seems to be a diversion from solid science – the stuff I remember loving as a budding biologist in the 90’s.
+The situation has been on my mind a lot lately, having now done shows for various networks, including a TON of pitching various programs.
 I present the problem I’ve found with the current trends here:

 I’m not sure what the solution is.
-I’d love to hear your thoughts on the trends, the problems, or ways to reverse it.
+I’d love to hear your thoughts on the trends, the problems, or ways to view it in a new light.